roll-w/CSL2-CrimeRemover/README.md

 This is a mod for `Cities: Skylines 2` that removes crime from your city.

-But also you could make your city a "Vice City" through the mod settings.
+But you could also make your city a "Vice City" through the mod settings.

 This mod should works well with new or existing save games and be safe to remove from the game without any side effects.

+If you have any problems during using this mod, please open an issue or discussion on Github.

 ## License